board Candidates [2026-2027]

 In 2016, Dylan traded his Virginia home for the hustle and bustle of New York City.
 Previously, he was a Managing Partner at Decoded, a digital & data education company.
 Now, he heads the Partner Success team at Rize Education, a startup in the higher education space, which assists smaller liberal arts institutes in offering more competitive programs.
 When not working, Dylan enjoys traveling, reading, and sipping coffee.
 You can often find him at American Whiskey for a UVA game watch or actively participating in our UVA community book club.

 Holly graduated with a B.A. from the College of Arts & Sciences in 2008 with a degree in Economics.
 Since moving to NYC right after graduation, she has been an active social member of the Virginia Club.
 Her favorite events include the diverse alumni panels, seasonal alumni parties, and community service opportunities.
-Holly has been an active board member for the last 2 years and is Chair of Membership & Marketing.
+Holly has been an active board member for the last three years and is Chair of Membership & Marketing.
 Holly is currently a Marketing Director but spent the first decade of her career in retail buying & consumer marketing – working for VTS, People Magazine, Time Inc., and Macy’s.
 In her free time she enjoys going to concerts, boxing, and running.
 She also is an avid baker and loves to explore all the bakeries that NYC has to offer.
 Be sure to ask for her favorite spots!

 James graduated from UVA’s McIntire School of Commerce in 2017 with concentrations in Finance, Management, and Real Estate.
 While at UVA, James served as the player-coach for the Men’s Club Lacrosse team and treasurer for the Chi Phi fraternity.
 James lives in New York City where he is working on his startup, Hyde Belt Company, a clothing accessory e-commerce brand focused on belts.
 James also works in Real Estate for ASG Equities, a family office investment firm.
 James enjoys sailing, water sports, and DIY projects (candle making, furniture woodworking, etc) and he also serves on the planning committee for the Hoos in Entrepreneurship Community of Interest.